-After a not-so-cultured lunch of Caesar Salad at the Pret-A-Manager in the IFC Mall, we hopped on the MTR and headed over the the cable car we needed to catch to get to the Tian Tan Buddha.
-It was a pretty picturesque way to travel, above the water and the green mountains below.
+After a not-so-cultured lunch of Caesar Salad at a Pret-A-Manager in the IFC Mall, we hopped on the MTR and headed over to the cable car station that would take us to see the Tian Tan Buddha.
+It was a pretty picturesque way to travel, above the water and over the green mountains below.

-We arrived at what appeared to be a little shopping village, where many a trinket could be purchased.
+We arrived to find the Ngong Ping shopping village, where many a trinket could be purchased.
 The giant buddha itself sat at the top of more than 360 steps.
-Due to the heat and our general laziness, we didn’t attempt the climb and instead took some pictures at the bottom.
-Instead, we wandered up to a nearby temple before going back to Da Dolce ice cream parlour.
-In hindsight, I wish I’d braved the climb- then the ice cream would have tasted even sweeter.
+Due to the heat and our general laziness, we didn’t attempt the climb and just took some pictures from the bottom.
+Instead, we wandered up to a nearby temple before going back to the Da Dolce ice cream parlour.
+In hindsight, I wish I’d braved the climb – that way the ice cream would have tasted even sweeter.

-After our cable car back, we went off to Causeway Bay, where I got stared at and followed by a girl, who I can only assume mistook me for someone famous, in the MTR station.
-After I lost her, we wandered in and out of some quirky shops – I have no idea where – but couldn’t really buy anything due to a limited amount of time, money and space in my rucksack that was currently full of my shopping from Vietnam.
+After a cable car journey back, we went off to Causeway Bay, where I got stared at and followed by a girl, who I can only assume mistook me for someone famous, in the MTR station.
+After I lost her, we wandered in and out of some quirky shops – I have no idea where – but couldn’t really buy anything due to a limited amount of time, money and space in my rucksack which was currently full of my overenthusiastic souvenir shopping from Vietnam.

-We grabbed some chips with meat sauce and sour cream from the Irish Potato and then went for our dinner at a restaurant called Sweet Basil Thai Cuisine, where we had pork jowls (which weren’t bad but not my favourite part of a pig), coconut rice (actually served in a coconut), vegetables in fish sauce, fried noodles and soft shell crab.
+We grabbed some chips with meat sauce and sour cream from a place called the Irish Potato (for starters) and then went for our dinner at the Sweet Basil Thai Cuisine restaurant, where we had pork jowls (which weren’t bad but not my favourite part of a pig), coconut rice (actually served in a coconut), vegetables in fish sauce, fried noodles and soft shell crab.
 The food took a while to come out but thankfully our waitress was on the ball and so chased it up for us.
-We then had a dessert of mango with glutinous rice – an interesting combination that works surprisingly well.
-Once we’d eaten, we went out to the cinema to see the remake of Predators- it wasn’t as good as Arnie’s version but that was no surprise.
+We then had a dessert of mango with glutinous rice – an interesting combination that worked surprisingly well.
+Once we’d eaten, we went out to the cinema to see the remake of Predator – it wasn’t as good as Arnie’s version but that was no surprise.

-The next morning, we went for a final meal at The Flying Pan.
-I had Eggs Benedict with baked beans and lyonnaise potatoes.
-I miss that place- it felt like a local diner – small and buzzy – and the food was always exactly what I’d been craving whilst in Asia.
+The next morning, we went for a final meal at The Flying Pan of Eggs Benedict with baked beans and lyonnaise potatoes.
+I miss that place.
+It felt like a local diner – small and buzzy – and the food was always exactly the home comforts I’d been craving whilst in Asia.
 Just in case we weren’t full, our host took us to the Portobello cafe in Soho for cake.
-With very full bellies, we caught the Star Ferry over to Kowloon.
+Now with very full bellies, we caught the Star Ferry over to Kowloon.